 The most popular sport for both boys and girls was swimming.
 Thirty-five girls and thirty-five boys participated in this activity.
 The second most popular sport was tennis, however more girls took part in this than boys.
 Third was canoeing, which was more popular with the boys.
 The least popular activity was craft, which only 10 girls and 5 boys participated in.

-Now to really improve with the guidance of trained and professional teachers, join a PTE Academic Coaching course at English Key.
+Now To really improve with the guidance of trained and professional teachers, join a PTE Academic Coaching course at English Key.
 Not to mention, your PTE Academic Coaching course comes with loads of free practice materials.
-Get in touch with us today to start your course in Melbourne.
-Visit us at www.englishkey.com.au or call us today at 0426935364.
+Get in touch with us today to start your course in Melbourne, Sydney, or online.